saurav3199/CTF-writeups/HSCTF6/README.md

 <img src="assets/misc/jsoninfo.png" width="450px" height="600px" >

 ### Solution:
-Trying few thing we see that it accepts string and show that it's json or give the error otherwise.
+Trying few thing we see that it accepts string and shows that it's json or give the error otherwise.
-So We quite stuck on thinking that what kind of error we have to produce.Then googling skills had to come as it is misc, so we found a beautiful [link](https://bzdww.com/article/164589/) and in section 5 we see yaml.load and here is the warning:
+So we quite stuck on thinking that what kind of error we have to produce.Then googling skills had to come as it is misc, so we found a beautiful [link](https://bzdww.com/article/164589/) and in section 5 we see yaml.load and here is the warning:

 >Refer to the PyYAML documentation: